 The HPGA was measured at 24, 48 and 72 hours, and produced similar results to the Patient Global Assessment.
 HPGA ratings of "good" or "excellent" at 48 hours were 81.4% for the NanoTab System compared to 70.6% for IV PCA morphine.
-An assessment of non-inferiority was conducted and demonstrated that the NanoTab System is non-inferior to IV PCA morphine (p < 0.001).
-Because the 95% CI was +2.0% to +19.6% for the 48 hour HPGA and therefore didn't cross the zero difference line, a statistical analysis for superiority could be performed, which demonstrated that for this study, the NanoTab System was statistically superior to IV PCA morphine for the HPGA endpoint at 48 hours (p=0.017).
-This statistically superior HPGA was also seen at the 24 hour and 72 hour timepoints.
+An assessment of non-inferiority was conducted and demonstrated that the NanoTab System was non-inferior to IV PCA morphine (p < 0.001) in the trial.
+Because the 95% CI was +2.0% to +19.6% for the 48 hour HPGA and therefore didn't cross the zero difference line, a statistical analysis for superiority could be performed, which demonstrated that for this trial, the NanoTab System was statistically superior to IV PCA morphine for the HPGA endpoint at 48 hours (p=0.017).
+Statistically superior HPGA was also seen at the 24 hour and 72 hour timepoints.

 Throughout the course of the trial, 7.3% of patients treated with the NanoTab System dropped out of the trial prematurely due to lack of efficacy compared to 8.3% of patients treated with IV PCA morphine.
 Additionally, 7.9% of the patients treated with the NanoTab System dropped out of the trial due to an adverse event compared to 11.1% of the IV PCA morphine patients.
+We observed eleven serious adverse events, or SAEs, in the trial, of which two were assessed as possibly or probably related to the trial drug, one of which was related to the NanoTab System and one of which was related to IV PCA morphine.

-The Patient Ease of Care Questionnaire, or Patient Questionnaire, asks patients to respond to 21 questions regarding important aspects of analgesia and PCA systems using a zero to five rating scale, including statements such as, but not limited to, "pain woke me up from my sleep", "the device was easy to use", and "the device interfered with my ability to get out of bed and walk around."
+The Patient Ease of Care Questionnaire, or Patient Questionnaire, asked patients to respond to 21 questions regarding aspects of analgesia and PCA systems using a zero to five rating scale, including statements such as, but not limited to, "pain woke me up from my sleep", "the device was easy to use", and "the device interfered with my ability to get out of bed and walk around."
 Answers to the Patient Questionnaire were combined for an Overall Patient Ease of Care score.
-These Patient Questionnaire statements are also grouped into six validated subscales, such as "comfort with device", "impact on movement", and "knowledge and understanding."
-Patients were also asked in this Patient Questionnaire to rate their Overall Satisfaction with the level of pain control and with the way in which the medication was administered during the study.
+These Patient Questionnaire statements were also grouped into six validated subscales, such as "comfort with device", "impact on movement", and "knowledge and understanding."
+Patients were also asked in this Patient Questionnaire to rate their Overall Satisfaction with the level of pain control and with the way in which the medication was administered during the trial.

-The Nurse Ease of Care Questionnaire, or Nurse Questionnaire, asks nurses to respond to 21 questions regarding important aspects of analgesia and PCA systems using a zero to five rating scale, including statements regarding the set-up and management of the systems and management of the patients.
+The Nurse Ease of Care Questionnaire, or Nurse Questionnaire, asked nurses to respond to 21 questions regarding aspects of analgesia and PCA systems using a zero to five rating scale, including statements regarding the set-up and management of the systems and management of the patients.
 Answers to the Nurse Questionnaire were combined for an Overall Nurse Ease of Care score.
-These Nurse Questionnaire statements are grouped into two validated subscales entitled "time-consuming" and "bothersome".
+These Nurse Questionnaire statements were grouped into two validated subscales entitled "time-consuming" and "bothersome".
 Nurses were also asked in this Nurse Questionnaire to rate their Overall Satisfaction based on the level of pain control and with their overall satisfaction of the system.